-- d.
-The Evaluator shall complete the Formative Assessment report and provide a copy to the Educator.
-All Formative Assessment reports must be signed by the Evaluator and delivered face-to-face, by email or to the Educator's school mailbox. - e.
-Upon the request of either the Evaluator or the Educator, the Evaluator and the Educator will meet before completion of the Formative Assessment Report. - f.
-The Educator may reply in writing to the Formative Assessment report within 5 school days of receiving the report. - g.
-The Educator shall sign the Formative Assessment report within 5 school days of receiving the report.
+- E. Upon the request of either the Evaluator or the Educator, the Evaluator and the Educator will meet before completion of the Formative Assessment Report. - F. The Educator may reply in writing to the Formative Assessment report within 5 school days of receiving the report. - G. The Educator shall sign the Formative Assessment report within 5 school days of receiving the report.
 The signature indicates that the Educator received the Formative Assessment report in a timely fashion.
 The signature does not indicate agreement or disagreement with its contents.